About Goodwill Chattanooga

 - Stewardship: We honor the resources entrusted to us with responsibility and care.

 - Goodwill Attended Donation Centers and Retail Stores – provide the reuse and recycling of low-cost clothing, household goods and furniture.
 By donating and shopping, individuals help provide funding for jobs, workforce training programs, medical equipment services and other resources for people with disabilities and other disadvantages.
-A free pick-up service is available for homes, businesses and groups.

 - Vocational Evaluations and Workforce Development – Goodwill Industries is one of the world’s largest and most successful providers of employment and training services for people with disabilities and other disadvantages.
 Our comprehensive vocational evaluation assesses each client’s aptitudes, interests and abilities and then we work with each individual to build a vocational plan that will ultimately lead to employment.
 While in training with a job coach, individuals work in structured, temporary positions to improve job skills, work behaviors and soft skills.
 This training environment ensures that participants can address challenges and continue to build strengths before entering the workforce with the assistance of our placement services.